TheHandsomeCoder/omalley.dev/content/blog/2020-05-20/repurposing-a-nexus9/index.md

 ---
-title: Repurposing a Nexus 9 to watch streams on Discord (WIP)
+title: Repurposing a Nexus 9 to watch streams on Discord
 date: "2020-05-20"
 description: Can we reuse old technology for a single purpose
 ---